ftaruc/ftaruc.github.io/_posts/2021-04-08-scraping-grailed.markdown

 --

-#### **Issues Handled:**
+#### **Prior Issues Handled:**

-> Unfortunately, there was some obstructions to my approach:
+> Unfortunately, there were some problems I ran into during this project:

 1. Some listings had different amount of filters when trying to filter out `"Sold only"`, so it was hard to locate that element by PATH as it could be in different locations.
-I had to hard-code to include each edge-case.
+I had to hard-code to include each edge-case:

 ```python
 check_sold = "/html/body/div[3]/div[7]/div/div/div[3]/div[1]/div/div[8]/div[2]/div/div/ul/li/label/div/input"